 The graph below shows how the Ballard real estate market peaked in 2007 with a median sale price of $490,000 and subsequently dropped by 19% to $398,000 by early 2012.

-How competitive is Ballard Seattle real estate for single Family homes and condos?
+How competitive is Ballard in Seattle for single Family homes and condos?

 Are all homes for sale in Ballard Seattle WA really selling for above list price with multiple offers?